Weihai Shandong, China Travel Guide

 Self-driving considerations are vital for foreign visitors.
 An International Driving Permit (IDP) is not recognized in mainland China.
 Foreign people cannot legally drive a rental car using their home country's license or an IDP.
 To drive legally, you are required to obtain a temporary or full Chinese driver's license.

 For international ferry arrivals, immigration procedures at seaports are similar to those at airports.
 Upon disembarking, you will proceed through immigration and customs checkpoints.
-You'll require to present your valid passport, Chinese visa, and a completed arrival card.
-Biometric data collection (fingerprints) is also standard for most foreign nationals entering China, regardless of the entry point.
+You'll require to display your valid passport, Chinese visa, and a completed arrival card.
+Biometric information collection (fingerprints) is also standard for most foreign nationals entering China, regardless of the entry point.
 Ensure all your documents are in order to facilitate a smooth entry process.

 Taxis are available outside the port terminal for convenience.